vanphuc1208/MinCostFlow/README.md

-# Successive Shortest Path Algorithm- HCMUT Mathematical Assignment
+# Successive Shortest Path Algorithm- HCMUT Mathematical Modeling Assignment

 ## Purpose
 - To solve the minimum-cost flow problem which is an optimization and decision problem to find the cheapest possible way of sending a certain amount of flow through a flow network.